Vijaya Parrikar Library

 Ganesha

-Welcome to the Vijaya Parrikar Library within the Music Archive by Rajan Parrikar.
-The Library’s holdings can be explored through the Catalogue.
+Welcome to the Vijaya Parrikar Library, an integral part of the Music Archive by Rajan Parrikar.
+The Library’s holdings are available for exploration through the Catalogue.

 The Vijaya Parrikar Library was launched in 2003 and my prefatory remarks at the time are reprised below:

-Only a modest portion of the recordings from India’s classical masters has ever been commercially published.
-A large body of mehfil recordings lies out of public earshot, sequestered in private collections or buried deep within the labyrinths of government bureaucracy, out of reach for the common rasika.
-These civilizational treasures should never become the fiefdom of any individual.
-Even when a collector is inclined to share his trove, there attends the familiar logjam: copyright constraints and legal entanglements are inescapable realities of modern life.
-It is, therefore, unlikely that these cultural documents will see the light of day anytime soon.
-Perhaps in the long run the troves will be pried open and their contents disbursed, but as John Maynard Keynes famously observed, “in the long run we are all dead.”
-Keynes’s stark observation provides the imperative for this Library.
+Only a small fraction of the recordings from India’s classical masters has ever reached the commercial sphere.
+A vast corpus of mehfil recordings remains inaccessible, sequestered in private collections or entangled within the labyrinthine corridors of government bureaucracy, far from the reach of the common rasika.
+These civilisational treasures must never become the private fiefdom of any individual.
+Even when a collector is willing to share his archive, the obstacles are legion: copyright entanglements and legalities are inescapable realities of our modern existence.
+It is therefore improbable that these cultural artefacts will emerge into public view anytime soon.
+Perhaps, in the distant future, these troves will be liberated and their riches disseminated, but as John Maynard Keynes famously noted, “in the long run, we are all dead.”
+Keynes’s sobering insight provides the imperative for this Library.
 [Added: That was then.
-It is a different world now.
-Post-2013 there has been a stampede to upload private holdings to YouTube and other online platforms.]
+The landscape has since transformed.
+Post-2013, there has been a veritable deluge of private collections uploaded onto YouTube and similar platforms.]

-The Library is named after my mother, Vijaya Parrikar, whose sacrifices and blessings allowed me to immerse myself in the study and joy of music, that ‘nourishing pasture of both the heart and mind’ (adapted from Professor John A. Wheeler’s essay on Hermann Weyl).
+The Library is named in honour of my mother, Vijaya Parrikar, whose sacrifices and blessings allowed me to delve deeply into the study and ecstasy of music—what Professor John A. Wheeler called “the nourishing pasture of both the heart and mind” (adapted from his essay on Hermann Weyl).

-The assets of the Vijaya Parrikar Library include excerpts of old recordings, many of them rare, hard-to-find, or unpublished.
-As many are documents of live performances, they may not enjoy the audio clarity of studio recordings.
-I hope you will look past the uneven, fractured sound, the audible hiss, and other imperfections inherent in these recordings.
-For structural and aesthetic considerations of the ragas featured here, refer to the resources of the Music Archive.
+The assets of the Vijaya Parrikar Library include rare excerpts from old recordings, many of them unpublished and difficult to locate.
+As they often capture the immediacy of live performance, they may not exhibit the sonic fidelity of studio recordings.
+I trust you will overlook the uneven audio, the ambient hiss, and other imperfections that are intrinsic to such archival material.
+For an analysis of the ragas featured here—both in structural and aesthetic terms—refer to the resources of the Music Archive.

-The Catalogue spans both Hindustani and Carnatic musicians.
-I shall look to Dr. V.N.
+The Catalogue spans artists from both the Hindustani and Carnatic traditions.
+For guidance on the Carnatic section, I look to the expertise of Dr. V.N.
 Muthukumar and Dr. M.V.
-Ramana to provide direction to our Carnatic section.
+Ramana.

 Acknowledgements: